-- In that person's or group of persons' own interest - In the interest of, or on behalf of, a person who is, for practical reasons, unable to institute such proceedings - In the interest of or on behalf of a group or class of persons whose interests are affected - In the public interest and - In the interest of protecting the environment

-NEMA also contains provisions relating to the legal costs associated with taking a matter to court.
-It states that if a person brings a matter to court in the environmental or public interest and is not successful, if certain requirements are met, the court may decide not to order that person to pay the costs of the successful party.
-In addition, if the relevant person is successful, the court may decide (on application by the relevant person) to grant them certain additional legal costs to which they would not ordinarily have been entitleds.
+- In that person's or group of persons' own interest - In the interest of, or on behalf of, a person who is, for practical reasons, unable to institute such proceedings - In the interest of or on behalf of a group or class of persons whose interests are affected - In the public interest and - In the interest of protecting the environment environmental or public interest and is not successful if certain requirements are met, the court may decide not to order that person to pay the costs of the successful party.
+In addition, if the relevant person is successful, the court may decide (on application by the relevant person) to grant them certain additional legal costs to which they would not ordinarily have been entitled.
 These provisions should assist people who wish to bring matters to court in the environmental or public interest.